Richard B. Fitzgerald: Biography

-Early life and Civil War service
+Early life and Civil War civilian contractor service

 Fitzgerald was born free about 1843 in New Castle County, Delaware, to Thomas and Sarah (Burton) Fitzgerald.
 His father Thomas was mulatto or mixed race, of African and Irish ancestry, and manumitted from slavery, likely by a white father and master.
 His mother was white and of English ancestry; she decided to raise her sons proudly within the community of free people of color, rather than "passing" as white, although they were of majority European ancestry.
 Growing up, Richard was described by his great-niece Pauli Murray as a "sturdy, rough and tumble fellow... who could work hard but cared more for good times" than he did for studying.

 "Fiery, red-faced blond Richie had the same sharp blue eyes and shrewd trader's head as his mother.
 He was quick to drive a hard bargain and even quicker with his fists.
 His hot temper led him into many skirmishes and even as an old man he used to laugh and say, 'By golly, if I was dying and somebody made me mad, I'd stop dying long enough to fight about it.'"At night, his more studious brother Robert would teach Richard and his siblings what Robert had learned in school that day, as both Richard and their brother William ("Billy") worked in their father's brickyard rather than attend the local Quaker school.

 In 1855, the Fitzgerald family moved to a 25 acre farm near Hinsonville in Chester County, Pennsylvania.
 They wanted to reduce the risk to their children of being kidnapped by slave catchers and sold into slavery.
 The catchers were active after bounties were offered under the Fugitive Slave Act of 1850.

 At the beginning of the American Civil War, Fitzgerald joined the Quartermaster Department as a civilian contractor in Philadelphia, as blacks were not yet allowed to serve in the military.
 In 1862, he was transferred to the Army of the Potomac's Washington supply base, where he drove mules for the Union army, spending most of 1862 at Harrison's Landing and the Fort Monroe area.
 The United States Colored Troops were founded in 1863.
 Fitzgerald "went to sea" later in the war, likely as a merchant seaman.